PedrobyJoao/nwaku-eval/README.md

 An experiment setup may be validated before analyzing metrics.

-Example: if we're evaluating how bandwidth scales with the number of messages, before analyzing metrics, we may have to assert (or wait for) if all peers received all the messages in the first place.
+Example: if we're evaluating how bandwidth scales with the number of messages, before analyzing metrics, we may have to assert (or wait for) whether all peers received all the messages in the first place.
 Peers not receiving messages would be an indication that the high number of messages is causing a network overload.

 ## Future work

 ### Reliability of experiment run units

-Each experiment unit ran just once.
+Each experiment unit was run just once.

 So if we're testing how the number of messages affects bandwidth, we're running each one of the following inputs only once: `[1, 2, 8, 16...]` (each element is the number of total